 Farms are businesses.
-Some farmers operate as sole traders, but others set up their farm as limited companies.
-Lorna Sixsmith and her husband recently did this.
-Here’s why and what they learned.
+Some farmers operate as sole traders.
+Lorna Sixsmith and her husband turned their farm into a limited company.
+Here’s what they learned.

 The reasons for farmers setting up a company vary but may include some of these:

 • If they are paying tax at the higher rate (tax and levies up to 55% compared to 12.5% in the company).